CodeOn-ArK/FreeRTOS_STM32_Examples/Documentation/RTOS.md

 - Every RTOS task has a 32-bit notification value, which is initialised to 0 when task is created
 - An RTOS task notif event can unblock the receiving task and optionally manipulate the notification value like incrementing the value, setting bits etc
 - The Task can be suspended indefinitely when it wants a notification

+## Priority

+> Processor specific :
+- In ARM based microcontrollers, only 4-bits are used for assigning priority to interrupts.
+The silicon may choose to use less than 4-bits if it wants.

+> RTOS specific :
+- We can assign priority to kernel interrupts like SVC, PendSV etc by configuring ```config_KERNEL_INTERRUPT_PRIORITY```, generally they are given lowest priority (0xF)
+- ```config_MAX_SYSCALL_PRIORITY``` is used a threshold limit for ISRs which use FreeRTOS APIs such as those ending with ```FromISR```
+- The priority of the ISR calling FreeRTOS APIs must be lower than that of the  ```config_MAX_SYSCALL_PRIORITY```
+- ISRs having higher priority than this cannot use FreeRTOS APIs